parthdhingra27-maker/RobotArm/JOURNAL.md

 I spent basically 2 hours this session.
 My next steps are to start working on the electronics design and PCB and also think about and CAD a grabber design.

-## 10/22/2025 - Started PCB Schematics, Worked on BOM, Made a List of Parts
+## 10/22/2025 - Started PCB Schematics, Worked on BOM, Made a List of Parts - 4 hours

 I did a bunch of research on how to design a PCB.
 I made a list of components I need and worked on the BOM.
 I also completed a lot of the schematics for the PCB.
 I decided on what drivers to use for each stepper as well as how it would be powered.
 Here's how far I got on the schmetatics for the PCB on EasyEDA.

 ![image.png](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6NDYzNSwicHVyIjoiYmxvYl9pZCJ9fQ==--257f599b68e2e00c001bec046e0f554e89c031de/image.png)

-## 10/23/2025 - Finished PCB Schematics, Worked on BOM
+## 10/23/2025 - Finished PCB Schematics, Worked on BOM - 4 hours

 I finished the PCB schematics.
 It has three stepper motor drivers integrated for the three NEMA 17 Stepper Motors.
 The board I am using is an ESP32.
 I also have one bigger driver for the NEMA 23 stepper motor, which will be connected to the PCB with wires, not soldered on.
 I have three connectors for servos and six magnetic hall sensor connectors.
 I also have some LEDs that show when power is on, and when data is being transmitted.
 I also have a connection for an E-Stop button.

 ![image.png](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6NDkyNSwicHVyIjoiYmxvYl9pZCJ9fQ==--94aad38e229a69e7bf61c6a72876595119000f1e/image.png)

-## 10/24/2025 - Worked on fixing PCB schematic issues
+## 10/24/2025 - Worked on fixing PCB schematic issues - 0.8 hours

 I had some issues with the footprints for the PCB schematic so I worked to fix those.
 I used a lot of user contributed footprints so that probably led to the issue.
 I just had to go in and replace a bunch of them.

 ![image.png](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6NTAxOCwicHVyIjoiYmxvYl9pZCJ9fQ==--81292a1d51b573446954377a2d0f108724ac6694/image.png)

-## 10/25/2025 5 PM - Finished PCB Pretty Much
+## 10/25/2025 5 PM - Finished PCB Pretty Much - 3 hours

 I pretty much finished the PCB routing.
 I just need to do a GND copper fill later, which wasn't working correctly.